toomas-tartes-27HacQwqvA0-unsplash

 Source: PCI Survey 2022.
 Question - "Where bank loans are not accessible, which of the following does your firm recourse to as a source of capital?
 And average interest rate per annum?

-It operates 347 branches and transaction offices, over 23,000 points of sale, and employs more than 16,300 staff across the country.
-MSME customers comprises 49% of HDBank’s total loan book, with 50,000 individual MSME customers.
+It operates 355 branches and transaction offices, over 24,200 points of sale, and employs more than 17,300 staff across the country.
+MSME customers comprise 54% of HDBank’s total loan book, with 57,400 individual MSME customers.

 HDBank is exploring ways to offer further financial inclusion products, including health and life insurance policies, leveraging cross selling opportunities through its digital lending platforms.
 The bank is also pioneering green credit in Vietnam to support renewable energy projects, including financing an estimated $800m in climate finance projects by 2025, to reduce emissions by 54,000 tonnes of CO2 per year.